bcurran3/ChocolateyPackages/advanced-codecs/readme.md

 * Almost silent install: program will open up your default web browser to a setup and usage page.
 Sorry, I don't know how to get around this at the moment.
 * Shark007's Advanced Codecs is updated by the author on average of twice a week.
 I tend to update this package once a week.
 If a newer version of Shark007's Advanced Codecs has been released, you might be prompted to download the newer version during installation.
 This currently isn't handled by the AutoHotKey script but I will add logic for it as soon as I have time.
 * Uninstall is NOT silent.
+* I personally use and endorse this program.

 Like my [packages](https://chocolatey.org/profiles/bcurran3)?